Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Introduction

 \section{Introduction}

-Galaxy clusters, the largest gravitationally-bound systems in the Universe, are excellent laboratories at the crossroads of cosmology and astrophysics.
+Galaxy clusters, the largest gravitationally bound systems in the Universe, are excellent laboratories at the crossroads of cosmology and astrophysics.
 In order to employ clusters as reliable cosmological probes, it is essential to use robust methods to estimate their total mass, as well as the radial mass distribution.
-These can provide fundamental insights on the dark matter properties \citep[\textit{e.g.}][]{Biviano:2023oyf,Vall_s_P_rez_2025} and the nature of gravity \citep[\textit{e.g.}][]{Pizzuti22,Zamani24}.
+These can provide fundamental insights into the dark matter properties (e.g. \citealt{Biviano_2023}; \citealt*{Vall_s_P_rez_2025}) and the nature of gravity (e.g. \citealt{Pizzuti22}; \citealt*{Zamani24}).

-In parallel, the deep potential wells of galaxy clusters make them particularly convenient to study the processes affecting galaxy evolution and feedback scenarios in dense environments (\textit{e.g.} \citealt{Boselli_2014,Boselli_2022,Sampaio_2024}).
-In particular, galaxy populations in clusters are predominantly composed of massive, red, quiescent galaxies with low star formation rates, generally referred to as 'Early-Type' galaxies (ETGs), alongside a smaller population of low-mass, blue, highly star-forming galaxies, known as 'Late-Type' galaxies (LTGs) \citep{Dressler_1997, Boselli_2006}.
+In parallel, the deep potential wells of galaxy clusters make them particularly convenient for studying the processes affecting galaxy evolution and feedback scenarios in dense environments (e.g. \citealt{Boselli_2014}; \citealt*{Boselli_2022}; \citealt{Sampaio_2024}).
+In particular, galaxy populations in clusters are predominantly composed of massive, red, quiescent galaxies with low star formation rates, generally referred to as early-type galaxies (ETGs), alongside a smaller population of low-mass, blue, highly star-forming galaxies known as late-type galaxies (LTGs; \citealt{Dressler_1997, Boselli_2006}).

-The features of galaxies in clusters are determined by a combination of the initial conditions of their formation and the interactions within the environment in which they evolve.
+The features of galaxies in clusters are determined by a combination of their initial formation conditions and the interactions within the environment in which they evolve.
 How these two aspects impact the observed population of galaxies in clusters is hotly debated in the astrophysics community.
-Ram-pressure stripping of the interstellar medium (ISM) is considered as the dominant mechanism to affect the properties of galaxies in clusters \citep{Boselli_2022, Xie_2025}: as they travel at high velocities (up to $\sim 1000$ km/s) through the hot and dense gas of the Intra-Cluster Medium, the ISM can be stripped away if ram-pressure overcomes the gravitational pressure anchoring the gas to the galaxy \citep{Gunn_1972}.
-This process is more effective for galaxies on radial orbits, which both increase their speed and bring them closer to the cluster core \citep{Vollmer_2001, Singh_2019}.
+Ram-pressure stripping of the interstellar medium (ISM) is considered to be the dominant mechanism affecting the properties of galaxies in clusters \citep{Boselli_2022, Xie_2025}: as they travel at high velocities (up to $\sim 1000$ km/s) through the hot and dense gas of the intra-cluster medium, the ISM can be stripped away if ram pressure overcomes the gravitational pressure anchoring the gas to the galaxy \citep{Gunn_1972}.
+This process is more effective for galaxies on radial orbits, which both increase their speed and are brought closer to the cluster core (\citealt{Vollmer_2001}; \citealt*{Singh_2019}).